 Concert Seating Chart for Metlife Stadium

-The seating chart for concerts at the Metlife Stadium are very similar whether it’s an NFL game or a concert, the one big difference is the floor seats.
-Depending on the performer the seating chart may differ, for example Taylor Swift, Bon Jovi and Kenny Chesney all have different concert seating chart configurations.
+The seating chart for concerts at the Metlife Stadium are very similar; whether it’s an NFL game or a concert, the one big difference is the floor seats.
+Depending on the performer, the seating chart may differ.
+For example, see the MetLife seating charts for Jay-Z & Beyonce, One Direction, and Eminem & Rihanna concerts below.
+All three concerts have different seating chart configurations.

-Kenny Chesney’s seating chart set-up is the standard Metlife Stadium concert seating map, except for the sandbar.
-Nonetheless, the orientation of the seat numbers are the same for each concert.
+Beyonce’s seating chart set-up is the standard Metlife Stadium concert seating map, for the most part.
+With the rare exception of the Eminem & Rihanna concert, the orientation of the seat numbers are usually the same for each concert.

 Seat number 1 in section 1 is going to be furthest from the center of the stage, and the higher seat number in section 1, typically seat number 18 will be on the aisle towards section 2 and closer to the center of the stage.
 So the lower seat number is always closer to the adjacent section with a lower section number, and the higher seat number is always closer to the section next to it with a higher seat number.
 For example seat number 18 in section 3 will be next to section 4.